 Funnels According to Business Types

-A marketing funnel is an application scheme built for each business individually.
+Marketing funnel stages are individual for each business.
 It must be adjusted over the course of the process in order to succeed, since you can’t build a perfect model right away: test first, then adjust.

 Here are the funnel types: